Call Us 904-JOI-2000

 You should avoid squats if you have:

-If done properly, squats are a safe, efficient, and effective way to build strength in the lower body.
+If done with the proper squat technique, squats are a safe, efficient, and effective way to build strength in the lower body.

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.